-- 13. Capital Expenditure

-- 13.1 If the Joint Committee shall at any time require to incur capital expenditure for

 - 13.1.1 the acquisition of property;

 - 13.1.2 the construction of works; or

 - 13.1.3 any other capital purposes in connection with its powers

-- 13.2 The Joint Committee shall from time to time pay the amounts of all interests and all instalments of principal or other payments that become due under any loan raised pursuant to paragraph 13.1 above - 14.
-Revenue Expenditure - 14.1 All expenses incurred by the Joint Committee out of income in any financial year shall be borne equally by the Authorities - 14.2 The Joint Committee may require each Authority to pay to the Joint Committee on 1 April or such other date as the Authorities may determine in each financial year such sum as the Joint Committee might estimate as half of the expected deficit for that financial year - 14.3 As soon as possible after the end of any financial year the Joint Committee shall calculate the exact net revenue expenditure for the preceding year and shall make the appropriate adjustment of the payments already made by each Authority

-- 14.4 The Joint Committee may use or carry forward part or all of any profit or surplus made in any financial year for the purpose of

-- 14.4.1 paying debts

-- 14.4.2 meeting contingencies or

-- 14.4.3 meeting future expenses
+13.2 The Joint Committee shall from time to time pay the amounts of all interests and all instalments of principal or other payments that become due under any loan raised pursuant to paragraph 13.1 above.

+14. Revenue and Expenditure

+- 14.1 All expenses incurred by the Joint Committee out of income arising out of the provision of the Bereavement Services in any financial year shall be borne equally by the Authorities - 14.2 The Joint Committee may require each Authority to pay to the Joint Committee on 1 April or such other date as the Authorities may determine in each financial year such sum as the Joint Committee may estimate as half of the expected deficit incurred in connection with the provision of the Bereavement Services for that financial year - 14.3 As soon as possible after the end of any financial year the Joint Committee shall calculate the exact amount of net revenue and net expenditure in connection with the provision of the Bereavement Services for the preceding financial year and shall make the appropriate adjustment of in relation to the payments already made to the Joint Committee by each Authority - 14.4 The Joint Committee may use or carry forward part or all of any profit or surplus arising out of the provision of the Bereavement Services made in any financial year for the purpose of - 14.4.1 paying debts - 14.4.2 meeting contingencies or - 14.4.3 meeting future expenses